Y-Akihiro/Dispersion-Compensation-Unit/README.md

 The compact compensator was designed with Autodesk Inventor 2017.
 The only custom part is the baseplate and all the other parts were purchased from [*Thorlabs*](https://www.thorlabs.com/) and [*Wasatch Photonics*](https://wasatchphotonics.com/product/800-lmm-at-1030nm/).
 The lists of purchased items are available under [*Item List*](https://github.com/Y-Akihiro/Dispersion-Compensation-Unit/tree/main/Item%20List).

-A 3D model of the compensator created on Inventor:
+A 3D model of the compensator was created on Inventor.
+The 3D models of the optical components (.sldprt files) were downloaded from [*Thorlabs*](https://www.thorlabs.com/) and converted to .ipt format.
 <p align="center">
 	<img width="500" src="https://github.com/Y-Akihiro/Dispersion-Compensation-Unit/blob/main/img/Inventor_design.png">
 </p>